ucdavis/ecs132/Hwk/Hwk1.md

 * p: a vector of probabilities of delay times between successive buses

-* v: the length of time it takes for a bus to reach the stop of our passenger of interest from the main station
+* v: the length of time it takes for a bus to reach the stop of our passenger of interest from the main station (assumed < m)

-We are interested in the time W our passenger of interest must wait for a bus (which is 0 if a bus happens to arrive at time m), and other related quantities (m, k, etc. will be the parameters of the quantities you are asked to find):
+We are interested in the time W our passenger of interest must wait for a bus (that is 0 if a bus happens to arrive at time m), and other related quantities (m, k, etc. will be the parameters of the quantities you are asked to find):